CesiumGS/3d-tiles/extensions/3DTILES_batch_table_hierarchy/README.md

 ## Notes

-* Since the Batch Table Hierarchy is an extension to the standard batch table, it is still possible to store per-feature properties alongside the `HIERARCHY` object:
+* Since the Batch Table Hierarchy is an extension to the standard batch table, it is still possible to store per-feature properties alongside the `3DTILES_batch_table_hierarchy` parent `extension` object:

 ```
 {
   "Height" : [...],
   "Longitude" : [...],
   "Latitude" : [...],
+  "extensions" : {
-  "HIERARCHY" : {...}
+    "3DTILES_batch_table_hierarchy" : {...}
+  }
 }
 ```